The love for the land bears only good fruits

 We would like to clarify that this interview was conducted remotely, triangulating between Milan, Singapore and Molise, in compliance with social distancing measures for containment of the COVID-19 virus.

-While we all love tradition, we also really appreciate these technological innovations that enable us interact with each other remotely.
+While we all love tradition, we also really appreciate these technological innovations that enable us to interact with each other remotely.
 After all, this is one of the characteristics of agriculture too: knowing how to reconcile tradition and innovation, the old with the new.

 Antonio, tell us more about yourself.
 What were your education, professional, and personal experiences before becoming a farmer, and what made you decide to devote your life to agriculture?